-This idiom provides a quick (if coded to be so) but orderly clean up and termination of the realtime thread.
-Note that the oracle can comprise as many or as few asynchronous event handlers as appropriate.
+This idiom provides a quick but orderly clean up and termination of the realtime thread.

+2Note, the oracle can comprise as many or as few asynchronous event handlers as appropriate.

 2.4 Clocks, Time, and Timers

 Realtime systems require a high resolution notion of time.
 Both very small units and very long periods of time must be uniformly representable, a range that is not even representable with a long value.
 Furthermore, a time can represent an absolute value, usually represented as some absolute fixed point in time plus an offset, or it can represent an interval of time.
 The time classes defined in Chapter 9 support a longs worth of seconds and another integer for nanoseconds.